Skip to main content

 3. a list of each governmental entity that regulates or exercises any authority over the energy supply, in whole or in part, and, for each such entity, a description of its role with respect to the energy supply;

-5. specific recommendations for developing and integrating additional renewable energy sources and energy efficiency measures to the maximum extent possible, including actions the city could take in connection with such recommendations, and actions the city could advocate be taken by the state and federal government in connection with such recommendations;
+6. specific recommendations for developing and integrating additional renewable energy sources and energy efficiency measures to the maximum extent possible;

 8. a review of potential technologies for battery storage of energy.

 l.
-No later than April 22, 2028 and no later than April 22 every 4 years thereafter, the director shall include a climate adaptation plan in the annual report on the city’s long-term planning and sustainability efforts required by subdivision f of this section.
-Such climate adaptation plan shall not be a comprehensive waterfront plan for the purposes of section 205 and shall:
+Climate adaptation plan.
+No later than April 22, 2028 and no later than April 22 every four years thereafter, the director shall include a climate adaptation plan in the report on the city’s long-term planning and sustainability efforts for that year, as required by subdivision f of this section.
+Such plan shall not constitute a long-term sustainability plan for the purposes of subdivision e of this section, a plan for the purposes of section 197-a, or a comprehensive waterfront plan for the purposes of section 205.
+Such plan shall:

 1. be developed in consultation with the department of city planning, the department of environmental protection, the department of transportation, the department of housing preservation and development, the department of education, the department of citywide administrative services, the department of buildings, and the department of parks and recreation;

-2. consider and evaluate a range of climate hazards impacting the city, including its shoreline, and identify and recommend resiliency and adaptation measures and non-structural risk reduction approaches to protect and prepare the city’s residents, property, and infrastructure;
+2. consider and evaluate a range of climate hazards impacting the city, including its shoreline, and identify and recommend resiliency and adaptation measures, including any updates to the zoning resolution and the New York city construction codes, and non-structural risk reduction approaches to protect and prepare the city’s residents, property, and infrastructure, including telecommunications infrastructure;

 3. identify areas of the city that the director determines are highly vulnerable to climate hazards and evaluate whether such areas should be prioritized for resiliency and adaptation measures and non-structural risk reduction approaches;